Henningham History, Family Crest & Coats of Arms

 Early History of the Henningham family

-Another 257 words (18 lines of text) covering the years 1273, 1498, 1601, 1414, 1547, 1604, 1678, 1640 and 1653 are included under the topic Early Henningham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Henningham research.
+Another 129 words (9 lines of text) covering the years 1273, 1498, 1601, 1414, 1547, 1604, 1678, 1640, 1653, 1604, 1577 and 1633 are included under the topic Early Henningham History in all our PDF Extended History products and printed products wherever possible.

 Henningham Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Henningham are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Henningham include: Heningham, Henyngham, Hevenyngham, Heveningham, Henygham, Henningham and many more.

 Early Notables of the Henningham family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Henningham Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Henningham Notables in all our PDF Extended History products and printed products wherever possible.